 Go to Settings >> Data Usage, and you can see the statistics for which app is consuming how much of data.

 Tap on an app, and you can see both the foreground and background data usage of that particular app.
 Foreground data usage is the data consumed by the app when it is actively used by you when open.
 Background data is the data consumed when you are not using the app, and the app is running in the background.
 It requires no action and occurs automatically.
 This can include things like automatic app updates or sync.

 If you find that background data is too high for an app, and you don’t need the app to stay in the background at all times, tap on “Restrict app background data.”
 This ensures that the app will consume data only when it is opened and thereby use fewer data.

 Google Chrome is one of the most popular Android browsers.
 It has an inbuilt feature that can significantly reduce data consumption on Android.

 When data compression is turned on, all of your traffic is passed through a proxy run by Google.
 Your data is compressed and optimized before being sent to your phone.
-This results in lower data consumption and also speeds up loading of pages without any significant change in web content.
+This results in lower data consumption and also speeds up the loading of pages without any significant change in web content.

-To use data compression, open Chrome, tap on the 3-dot menu on the upper right corner, tap on Settings and scroll down to Data Saver.
+To use data compression, open Chrome, tap on the 3-dot menu on the upper right corner, tap on Settings, and scroll down to Data Saver.
 There you can tap on the upper right corner to toggle Data Saver on.

-Turning data saver on also implements Chrome’s Safe Browsing System to detect malicious pages and protect you from malware and harmful content.
+Turning data saver ON also implements Chrome’s Safe Browsing System to detect malicious pages and protect you from malware and harmful content.
 As you can see in the screenshot above, Chrome managed to save 17% of data over the period of one month.